shotgunsoftware/sg-jira-bridge/docs/quickstart.rst

 .. note::
-    Due to JIRA API restrictions, we can only search for email addresses of users that have access to a given JIRA project.
-By default, all your Shotgun users should have access to a JIRA project, so any project id can be used here.
+    Due to JIRA API restrictions, we can only search for email addresses of users that can be assigned on issues for a given JIRA project.
+If all your JIRA users can access any JIRA project, the value for the ``--project`` argument can be any project id.
+If you have restrictions, you will need to run this script once per project so that all your JIRA users can be discovered and paired with a Shotgun user.
-    If you are granting access to each JIRA project to a different subset of Shotgun users, you will need to run the script once for each project.

 Start SG Jira Bridge
 ====================